Workflow-Manager-admin/financefoster-61767-d4ad159a/financefoster/README.md

-# Lightweight React Template for KAVIA
+# Goalie – Lightweight React Savings Tracker

-This project provides a minimal React template with a clean, modern UI and minimal dependencies.
+Goalie is a minimal personal goal and savings tracker with a focus on clear visuals, simplicity, and fun. 👏

 ## Features

-- **Lightweight**: No heavy UI frameworks - uses only vanilla CSS and React
-- **Modern UI**: Clean, responsive design with KAVIA brand styling
-- **Fast**: Minimal dependencies for quick loading times
-- **Simple**: Easy to understand and modify
+- **Goal-Oriented**: Create personal savings goals and track your progress with vivid pie charts
+- **Modern UI**: Uses a custom light blue color palette for an uplifting look
+- **No Bank Account Required**: "Piggy bank" style—just for your motivation!
+- **Reminders & Habits**: Nudges you to build a savings habit
+- **Simple**: No logins, no ads, just your goals

 ## Important Note: Babel Configuration